-The beginning net position of the Station at July 1, 2017 was decreased by \$12,106 due to implementation of GASB Statement No. 75.
+The beginning net position of the Station at July 1, 2017 was decreased by \$12,106 due to implementation of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
 The Station's total OPEB liability reported at July 1, 2017, increased by \$12,106 from \$8,637 to \$20,743, due to the transition from GASB Statement No. 45 to GASB Statement No. 75.
 The July 1, 2016 net position was not restated for this implementation as comparable information was not available.

-Required Supplemei ntary Information
+Required Suppleme entary Information